fyellin/PuzzleSolver/README.md

 the exact grid locations of each clue by passing the keyword-only `locations` argument.
 The clue will go precisely into the locations indicated by the value of the argument.
-If you use this argument, the `length` and `base_location` arguments passed to the `Clue` constructor must be specified (as required arguments) but will be ignored.
+If you use this argument, the `length` and `base_location` arguments passed to the `Clue` constructor must still be specified (as they are required arguments) but will be ignored.
-The base location of the clue will use the first element of `locations` as the length of `locations` will be the length of the clue.
-The value of `clue.is_across` will be whatever is passed to the constructor, but its value is otherwise ignored.
+The fields `clue.base_location` and `clue.length` will be set to the first element of `locations` and then length of `locations`, respectively.
+The field `clue.is_across` will be whatever is passed to the constructor, but its value is otherwise ignored.